Como es tu nivel de español? Que sabes de la lengua española?

-Here is our next and final piece of advice for lowering the costs of your future Spanish classes.
-We’re sure you’ve seen by now, on Superprof or elsewhere, that private instructors come in a range of profiles and approaches.
-Some teach Spanish online, others prefer particular learning supports such as textbooks or flashcards to help you with your Spanish words and phrases.
+Here is our final piece of advice for lowering the costs of your Spanish classes.
+We’re sure you’ve seen by now, on Superprof or elsewhere, that private instructors come with a range of profiles and approaches.
+Some teach Spanish online, others prefer particular learning supports such as textbooks or flashcards to help you with Spanish words and phrases.

 Some instructors will teach you in a public space, such as a library.
 Others will come all the way to your home to give you a Spanish lesson.

 You can also learn Spanish online.
 This might be due to the fact that you don’t live in the same neighborhood, or even the same country!
 Or perhaps it is a result of both of your busy schedules.

 And it is precisely in these cases that you will find inexpensive language courses to teach you the basics of Spanish grammar, the complexities of Spanish verb conjugation, and much more!
 Please bear in mind that you’ll need to prepare for your Spanish lessons by revising what you looked at in the previous one.
 If you don’t, you run the risk of not properly reinforcing what you learn.

 If you do practice between your classes, distance learning, via webcam, mainly on Skype, will allow you to develop your Spanish proficiency at a relatively quickly pace.
 You can complete your Spanish exercises as you would with a face-to-face Spanish course by starting with the basics of the alphabet (Spanish i and Spanish a), before moving on to conversing using intermediate Spanish phrases.
 We’d be lying if we said that it was the same thing as in person, but it’s pretty close!

 Think of it as a personal Spanish audio component, perfect for working on your Spanish pronunciation!